Frequently Asked Questions

-AUC has six schools.
+AUC has five schools.
 AUC offers 37 undergraduate majors, for a list of majors with more information about each one, go to the Undergraduate Degree Programs.
 Also, AUC offers 44 master’s programs and 2 PhD programs.
 For a list of majors with more information about each one, go to the Graduate Degree Programs.

 1. Do I need international health insurance?

 AUC requires that all international students (enrolled as non-Egyptian) who are not permanent residents in Egypt have a comprehensive accident and sickness insurance plan, including emergency evacuation, political evacuation natural disaster, and repatriation of remains.
 For more information, read the policy, fees and procedures.